ucbds-infra/otter-grader/docs/otter_assign/usage.md

 otter assign --no-run-tests hw00.ipynb dist data.csv
 ```

-Because tests are not run on R notebooks, the above configuration would be ignored if `-l r` was passed.s
+Because tests are not run on R notebooks, the above configuration would be ignored if `hw00.ipynb` had an R kernel.

 If I wanted no initialization cell and no cell filtering in the export cell, I would run